YWCA of Sweetwater County is dedicated to eliminating racism, empowering women, promoting peace,

 As the years went on YWCA added other program including services for sexual assault victims in 1992 and the Big Brothers Big Sisters program in 1993.
 In 2000, YWCA purchased a location in Green River to provide a permanent home for the childcare and Support & Safe House program services in Green River.

 YWCA changed with the needs of the community.
 The last five years have seen a lot of new changes as the needs in Sweetwater County changed.
 The Big Brothers Big Sisters program became part of the Greater Wyoming BBBS and moved out of YWCA.
-The Support & Safe House Program changed to the Sweetwater Family Justice Center to provide more comprehensive services to victims and their families.
+The Support & Safe House Program changed to the Sweetwater Family Justice Center, which changed again to the Center for Families & Children (CFC).

 The changes also included changes in our staff including the retirement of Christie DeGrendele, who had been the Executive Director of the YWCA from 1985 until 2015.

-Today the YWCA has four office locations, the main office on Jackson Street, the Center for Families & Children offices located in a commercial center, a satellite office in Green River located in the Western Wyoming Community College building, and a shelter.
+Today the YWCA has four office locations, the main office on Jackson Street, the CFC offices for all the gender-based violence prevention & services, located in a commercial center, a satellite office in Green River located in the Western Wyoming Community College building, and an emergency shelter.